Pull Bars (Last Board Puller)

 Pull bars are used for engaging boards as they run vertically across the installation.
 When a row end piece is cut to fit, the pull bar is used to tap it into place snug with the adjacent board.
 In some cases pry bars will work, but try doing it with a six foot long board and you're bound to damage the drywall or finished baseboard.
 Other times they are needed include pulling in that last row or board.
-Hence the name last board puller.
-Shown above we have the last board that was ripped to fit with a table saw.
-Glue was applied then drawn back against the previous board to ensure a tight fit.
 These tools are also invaluable when installing the last row under kitchen cabinet toe kicks.

 Other Notes About Pull Bars

 Make sure the bottom of the bar that rests on the finished floor has some protection.
 Many are sold with felt strip backing that will protect the finished floor when in use.
 Others without any protection can easily cause unsightly dings.
 When using the pull bar, place some weight on the handle when tapping.
-At times, given the right whack or two it can bounce out of the expansion area between board and baseboard/drywall, and land on the floor causing dings and dents.
+At times, given the right whack or two it can bounce out of place, land on the floor and cause dings and dents.